• Skip to primary navigation

 Its flesh is soft and orange-pink to red in color when ripe with small black seeds in the center.

-Papaya can be eaten fresh, cooked or juiced as it makes a great addition to your diet.
+Papaya can be eaten fresh, cooked or juiced as it makes a good addition to your diet.

 What is Pawpaw?